KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 testing](https://github.com/reactiflux/reactiflux.com/pull/21), I've
 found replacing Google Fonts with a self-hosted font can improve a site's speedindex by ~300 miliseconds on desktop and 1+ seconds on 3g.
 This is a big deal.
+YMMV on exact numbers but directionally, self-hosting is faster *and* importantly opens the door for further optimizations.
 * Your *fonts load offline*.
 It's annoying to start working on a web project on the train or airplane and see your interface screwed up because you can't access Google fonts.
 I remember once being in this